deepakjnv880/gender-and-age-group-prediction/README.md

 # Dateset used -
 [Adience data set](https://www.kaggle.com/ttungl/adience-benchmark-gender-and-age-classification) is used.<br/>
-Then some preprocessing(basically face alignment) has been done on all data from dataset.
+Then some preprocessing(basically face alignment) has been done on all data from dataset.<br/>
 There were 5 fold last one is used for testing purpose.<br/>
 From all other fold 90% is used for training and 10% is used for validating.<br/>
 Model is trained on Google colab with GPU.<br/>